Who Are AAF

 Mission Statement and History

-Artists Against Fascism is a collective of artists, activists, researchers, and community-builders who utilize interdisciplinary and intersectional approaches to understanding, organizing, and fighting fascism within our own communities, but also as a collective.
+Artists Against Fascism is a collective of artists, activists, researchers, and community-builders who explore interdisciplinary and intersectional approaches to understanding and opposing fascism within our own communities, but also as a collective.

 Most of the members of Artists Against Fascism are based in the United States within smaller cities, towns, and rural areas affected by the emergence of local neo-fascist and rightwing populist groups.
 Our members come from diverse political backgrounds, class backgrounds, ages, and artistic interests.
-We work collaborativly to collective members, organizations, and individuals to educate, support, and move anti-fascist ideolgoies, actions, and research forward.
+We work collaboratively with collective members as well as outside organizations and individuals to educate on, support, and build anti-fascist coalitions.

 The Vermont College of Fine Arts mission statement states: “We believe that the arts are central to the human experience and have the ability not only to reflect reality but also to create it.”
-The AAF group goes further, echoing the words of the anti-fascist American Artists’ Congress, whose members wrote these words February 14, 1936:
+The AAF group builds on this mission, echoing the words of the anti-fascist American Artists’ Congress, whose members, on February 14, 1936, wrote:

 A picture of what fascism has done to living standards, to civil liberties, to workers’ organizations, to science and art, the threat against the peace and security of the world [. . .] should arouse every sincere artist to action.